Generic Name: salsalate (SAL-sa-late)

 Some MEDICINES MAY INTERACT with Amigesic.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Angiotensin-converting enzyme inhibitors (eg, enalapril), probenecid, or sulfinpyrazone because their effectiveness may be decreased by Amigesic
+- Angiotensin-converting enzyme inhibitors (eg, enalapril) or diuretics (eg, furosemide, hydrochlorothiazide) because their effectiveness may be decreased by Amigesic and the risk of kidney problems may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Amigesic may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.